How Garage Door Sensors Work?

 How Garage Door Sensors Work?
 Calgary Garage Door Fix

-Garage door sensors went from an optional to a must-have safety feature.
-The safety committee published its final automated garage door openers requirements in 1992.
-But why do you need them, and how garage door sensors work?
+Garage door sensors have evolved from an optional luxury to a mandatory safety feature.
+Following the safety committee’s final publication on automated garage door openers in 1992, these devices have become essential.
+But why are they necessary, and how do garage door sensors function?

 How do Residential Garage Door Sensors Work?

-Each garage door sensor has its role.
-Typically, one of them will be a transmitter, and the other will be a receiver sensor.
-The transmitter sends an invisible beam of light toward the receiver sensor.
-Then, and only when the receiver confirms the strength and quality of the signal, it gives an OK to your garage door opener to close the door.
+Each garage door sensor plays a crucial role in the safety of your home.
+Typically, one sensor acts as a transmitter and the other as a receiver.
+The transmitter sends an invisible beam of light across to the receiver sensor.
+Only when the receiver confirms the strength and quality of the beam does it allow the garage door opener to close the door.

 Why One Sensor Is Green And One Yellow?